Official Asus XG-C100C firmware update available

 Asus didn’t come back with anything useful – in fact they denied the newer firmware version even existed.

-Update 24 July 2022
+24 July 2022 update

 The atlflashupdate_1.4.2_3.1.118.zip file on the site linked to above has been replaced with a newer version which no longer supports the Asus card (without modding).